-(3) If an appellant fails timeously to - (a) furnish the statement required in paragraph (1); or (b) ... the assessor may apply to the Committee to have the appeal dismissed and the Committee may grant that application if it thinks fit.
+(3) If an appellant fails timeously to-(a) furnish the statement required in paragraph (1); or (b)...the assessor may apply to the Committee to have the appeal dismissed and the Committee may grant that application if it thinks fit.

-Mr Stuart informed the Committee that no grounds or alternative valuation had been lodged.
-Accounts for the relevant year had been provided and an offer had been made by the Assessor to reduce the rateable value to £19,400.
-The Appellants were not happy and wanted to think about it.
-There had been no contact since.
-Counsel had already referred the Committee to the postscript to the opinion of the Lord Justice Clerk in the recent decision of the Lands Valuation Appeal Court in the Centre West appeal(The Assessor for Lanarkshire Valuation Joint Board v Jane Norman Limited and others [2012] CSIH 50).
+Mr Stuart informed the Committee that no grounds or alternative valuation had been lodged and the accounts for the relevant year had not been provided.
+He had already referred the Committee to the postscript to the opinion of the Lord Justice Clerk in the recent decision of the Lands Valuation Appeal Court in the Centre West appeal (The Assessor for Lanarkshire Valuation Joint Board v Jane Norman Limited and others [2012] CSIH 50).
 He submitted that committees had been directed that they must deal rigorously with cases of non-compliance.
 A failure to comply with the Regulations should not readily be excused.
 The present case concerned a party litigant, but any adjournment would cause substantial prejudice to the Assessor and to other parties whose cases were yet to be heard.